RealyUniqueName/Safety/README.md

 ## Limitations

-* Safe navigation operator `!.` does not provide code completion.
-* Haxe was not designed with null safety in mind, so it's always possible `null` will come to your code from 3rd-party code or even from std lib.
 * Out-of-bounds array read returns `null`, but Haxe types it without `Null<>`. ([PR to the compiler to fix this issue](https://github.com/HaxeFoundation/haxe/pull/6825))
 ```haxe
 var a:Array<String> = ["hello"];